libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/IntroCluster/IntroCluster.rst

 	- Server: Provides network services to the cluster.
 	- Gateway: Acts as a firewall between the cluster and outside world.

-In order to prepare for what you will be working on, you should have a good understanding of parallel computer memory architectures.
-We are going to look at two parallel computer memory architectures:
+In order to prepare for what you will be working on, you should have a good understanding of parallel computer architectures.
+We are going to look at two parallel computer architectures:

 	- Shared Memory Model
 	- Distributed Memory Model